DamianRavinduPeiris/StreamSight/README.md

 Backend repo can be found in <a href="https://github.com/DamianRavinduPeiris/kafka-ts">here.</a>

----

-## Tech Stack

-- MERN Stack with Kafka JS and Socket.io.

----

 ## Installation and Setup

 To set up and run the project locally, follow these steps: